 Several protected tree species of the savanna, such as camel thorn and leadwood, contribute substantially to the lucrative braai wood market, and guidelines have been set for licensing processes to assist with the control of their use.
 Kathu Forest in the Northern Cape is the frst woodland area to be declared protected woodland under the National Forests Act of 1998.

 The woodlands are a valuable source of fuel, building material, craft timber and a variety of non-timber products.
 These include fruit, fodder, medicinal compounds, honey, meat and mushrooms.
 They form the backbone of the livelihoods of millions of people.

-Fisheries output is determined by catch volumes, which, in turn, depend on the health and management of fsh stocks, varying according to ecological changes and subjected to overexploitation through illegal, unreported and unregulated fshing activities.
+Fisheries output is determined by catch volumes, which, in turn, depend on the health and management of fish stocks, varying according to ecological changes and subjected to over exploitation through illegal, unreported and unregulated fishing activities.

-The aquaculture (fsh farming) sector is considered under developed and as a result has been prioritised due to declining wild stocks.
+The aquaculture (fish farming) sector is considered under developed and as a result has been prioritised due to declining wild stocks.

 Inshore species are especially vulnerable to stock depletion, as they are easily accessed, especially illegally.

 The DAFF seeks to prevent overexploitation by assigning total allowable catch and/or total allowable effort per species, which are adjusted regularly, depending on the estimated state of the resource.